symbol/symbol-docs/CONTRIBUTING.md

 # Contributing to nem2-docs

-First off, thank you for considering contributing to nem2-docs.
+First off, thank you for considering contributing to NEM Developer Center.

-nem2-docs is an open source project and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing guides, improving the documentation, submitting errors and requests or writing new pieces of documentation which can be incorporated into nem2-docs itself.
+The NEM Developer Center is an open source project and we love to receive contributions from our community — you!
+There are many ways to contribute, from writing guides, improving the documentation, submitting errors and requests or writing new pieces of documentation which can be incorporated into the docs itself.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return,